 July 2-3, 2020

 This two-day executive course is designed specifically for experienced executives seeking to acquire knowledge, cutting-edge insights and data about global philanthropy for development that could help them navigate the "global development galaxy" in the era of Agenda 2030.
-The course is co-organized by the Indiana University Lilly Family School of Philanthropy, University of Geneva’s Centre on Philanthropy, and the OECD Centre on Philanthropy.
+The course is co-organized by the Indiana University Lilly Family School of Philanthropy, Geneva Centre for Philanthropy at University of Geneva, and the OECD Centre on Philanthropy.

 About the course